 All payment processors should accept the four major credit cards (Visa, American Express, Discover, and MasterCard), but in order to really maximize your fundraising potential, you’ll want to make sure you’re able to accept ACH payments (also known as eChecks) as well.

 Not only does accepting ACH payments give your donors more options, but it also makes it possible to automate recurring gifts.
 When you include an automated recurring donation option on your donation form, you take away the inconvenience of giving on a regular basis.
 No longer do you donors have to remember to send a check each month!

-As a starting point, talk to your software provider about any payment processors that specialize in nonprofit or fundraising. iATS payments is a great place to start since they focus on nonprofit and fundraising focused service providers.
+As a starting point, talk to your software provider about any payment processors that specialize in nonprofit or fundraising.
+Here’s a great place to start to learn more about payment processing for nonprofits.

 The bottom line: Your online giving provider will employ a payment processor to take your donors’ gifts from Point A to Point B. Make sure you’re working with a secure, reliable processor who understands your needs as a nonprofit and can maximize your fundraising potential.

 3. How will I manage my donor information?